aleesteele/aleesteele.github.io/_posts/2023-08-04-one-year-ttw.md

 - What I've learned (and struggled with) as a Community Manager of The Turing Way
 - What I've learned (and struggled with) about "openness", open science & the open ecosystem

-All of the blogs above are retrospective – they aim to add context, coloring, and framing –– I'd ideally also like to write something that is a bit more future-focused as wel. :)
+All of the blogs above are retrospective – they aim to add context, coloring, and framing –– I'd ideally also like to write something that is a bit more future-focused as well. :)

 ## Thank yous
 It will be very, very hard to review all the people and conversations had over the past year+, and there are many many thank yous to give.
 So, I'll leave this section to the end of this series, after this act of ['gathering' (as Mindy Seu and Ursula K. Le Guin put it)](https://issue1.shiftspace.pub/on-gathering-mindy-seu) will help to reveal all those I have gathered from!